cfr34k/distserv/README.md

 DistServ
 ========

-This is a TCP Server which reads data from stdin and forwards it to each connected client.
+This is a TCP Server which reads data from stdin or a file-like source and forwards it to each connected client.

 Originally, this was developed as a notification broadcaster for the [Freifunk-Bot](https://github.com/Bytewerk/freifunk_bot) project, however, as